Gold hoses and diamond-shaped bird feeders: Luxury fashion is coming for your garden

 The result is fascinating, bizarre, and magical.
 Many of the pieces in the debut collection are not outlandishly priced, although they are more expensive than your run-of-the-mill garden tools.
 Watering cans cost between $49 and $59, depending on the size, and you can pick one in your favorite color, whether that’s jade green or a rose pink.
 You’ll most likely want to coordinate your can with your spade: The handles come in the same color scheme and the scoops are gold-colored.
 The most popular items so far are the $99 hoses, which come in the same array of colors, as well as gold, black, and white.

-It appears Battlöf wasn’t alone in her sentiments about the ugly green hoses.
+It appears Brattlöf wasn’t alone in her sentiments about the ugly green hoses.

 I spent an afternoon in my own garden with some of these tools.
 They were sturdy, even though they looked dainty.
 My favorite piece was the hand shovel, which had a solid heft.
 It made potting my new basil plants simple.
 The watering can also felt substantial and ergonomic, so it was easy to pour even though it was full.
 And after my little gardening session, I didn’t feel like I needed to hide all of these items in the basement or shed.

 If you want to take your garden up a notch, there are more premium items to pick from.
 You can purchase a metal wall mount for your hose in the shape of a claw ($199) or reindeer antlers ($299) that come in an array of colors, giving your garden an otherworldly feeling.
-(The gold hose and gold antler combination has proven particularly popular, Battlöf says.)
+(The gold hose and gold antler combination has proven particularly popular, Brattlöf says.)
 There are pots that come in the shape of a lion ($349) or a monkey with a gold tooth wearing a police officer’s hat ($399).
 And perhaps the pièce de résistance is the $199 bird feeder shaped like a diamond ring, designed to hang from a tree, with a little trough in the middle to hold the birdseed.

 All of these items are playful, tinkering with the idea of placing beautiful things in places we don’t expect to find them.
 Many items–including the hose nozzles–come packaged in a white gift box complete with black ribbon.
-Battlöf says that people buy them as housewarming or wedding gifts.
+Brattlöf says that people buy them as housewarming or wedding gifts.
 Other avid gardeners love the idea of purchasing a slightly indulgent gift for themselves that will give them joy during the many hours they spend in their gardens.
-“We prioritize design in so many aspects of our lives, from our interiors,” Battlöf says.
+“We prioritize design in so many aspects of our lives, from our interiors,” Brattlöf says.
 “Why wouldn’t we do the same with our gardens?”

 Garden Glory’s products are available online as well as at premium, design-focused retailers like Le Bon Marche in Paris and Selfridges in London.
 Starting today, they will debut in the United States at the pop-up space STORY at Macy’s in New York.
 Prices range from $19 to $399.